florentpoujol/PHP-Standard-Components/doc/querybuilder.md

     ->whereIn("anotherField", [1, 2, 3]);

-// this would generate the following query string WHERE field = value OR otherField IS NULL AND anotherField IN (1, 2, 3)
+// this would generate the following query string
+// "WHERE field = value OR otherField IS NULL AND anotherField IN (1, 2, 3)"
 ```

 __Nested conditions__